hn5092/KAP-manual/en/integration/tableau_10.en.md

 For the installation information, please refer to [Kyligence ODBC Driver tutorial](../driver/kyligence-odbc.en.md).

 ### Connect to Kylin Server
-Connect Using Driver: Start Tableau 10.1 desktop, click `Other Database(ODBC)` in the left panel and choose KylinODBCDriver in the pop-up window.
+Connect Using Driver: Start Tableau 10.1 desktop, click `Other Database(ODBC)` in the left panel and choose `Kyligence ODBC Driver` in the pop-up window.

 ![](images/tableau_10/1.png)